Thorne told the crowd of about 200 people that Pleasanton's biggest challenge for the near future is keeping Pleasanton looking like Pleasanton.

 He said improvements are being made to signals that should speed traffic entering and leaving Interstate 580 at Foothill Road, and at the Interstate 680 ramp at Bernal Avenue.
 Additionally, he told the crowd, new HOV lanes to be completed in 2015 should help speed commuter traffic in the area.

-Thorne also backed Livermore Mayor John Marchand's commitment to bring back a rewritten Measure B that would have added a half-cent to Alameda County's sales tax.
+Thorne also backed Livermore Mayor John Marchand's commitment to bring a rewritten Measure B that would have added a half-cent to Alameda County's sales tax.

 That measure failed to pass by the required two-thirds majority.
 Marchand told the crowd a new measure that would expire rather than run forever is likely to be on the 2014 ballot and may be the only way to pay for a BART extension into Livermore.